Brain3D: Generating 3D Objects from fMRI: Experiments

 \textbf{Dominance of V1 visual regions in feature and silhouette processing.} We further investigate the functionalities of the various visual regions and the medial temporal lobe (MTL) region (Fig.~\ref{fig:5}a).

-Previous studies have demonstrated that the visual cortex~\cite{Milner2006visual} is predominantly involved in processing color and texture information, whereas the medial temporal lobe (MTL) region~\cite{Squire2004MTL, Eichenbaum2007MTL} is more focused on semantic information.
+Previous studies have demonstrated that visual cortex~\cite{Milner2006visual} is predominantly involved in processing color and texture information, whereas the medial temporal lobe (MTL) region~\cite{Squire2004MTL, Eichenbaum2007MTL} is more focused on semantic information.
 In comparison, our research shows that the visual cortex exhibits higher visual decoding ability than MTL region (Fig.~\ref{fig:5}b).
-The significance level refers to the probability of error when rejecting the null hyothesis that visual cortex shares the similar performance as MTL region.
+The significance level refers to the probability of error when rejecting the null hypothesis that visual cortex shares the similar performance as MTL region.
 Specifically, the visual cortex captures local fine-grained visual information such as the ``windows'' of an airplane and the ``motorcycle rider'', while the MTL region captures holistic shapes like ``airplane skeleton'' and ``person'' (Fig.~\ref{fig:5}d).
 This visualization highlights higher-level 3D-shape-related concepts while foregoing pixel-level details.
-This finding provides a novel perspective on how the MTL region may contribute to the formation and recall of long-term memories, emphasizing its role in abstracting complex visual information.
+Our extensive analysis illustrated in Fig.~\ref{fig:5}f shows a high level of semantic consistency along with considerable texture and geometric consistency.
+This discrepancy may be attributed to the inherent nature of human visual processing, where the brain may not emphasize all texture details, particularly in background or less prominent areas.
+In regional analysis, we observe that hemispheric symmetry is evident as the left and right hemispheres exhibit similar scores across texture, semantic, and geometric metrics (Fig.~\ref{fig:5}g), indicating balanced processing.
+Furthermore, significant visual cortex dominance is apparent in perceptual processes (Fig.~\ref{fig:5}h), demonstrating a superior capability to integrate geometry, semantics, and textures compared to the MTL, which, while showing reasonable semantic consistency, lacks consistency in geometry and texture.
+This finding offers a novel perspective on how the MTL may contribute to the formation and recall of long-term memories, highlighting its role in abstracting complex visual information at the semantic level.